HackYourFuture/angular/week1/README.md

 - Why do we use a Bundler?
 - What is Node.js?
 - What is SoC and why is it important?
+- What is a Class and why is it useful?
+- What is TypeScript and why do we use it?